Georgegriff/griffadev/src/posts/react-hooks-mutations/react-hooks-mutations.md

 More importantly, when refactoring code from an uncommon pattern (the useCallback) to something more typical it’s important to fully understand why that code might have happened in the first place, it's likely it might be a workaround for another issue.
 Another learning on my part is that this would had made good sense to start a dialogue with the person who wrote the original code, although that's easy to say in retrospect, there are many contributors.

 Perhaps code comments might have saved this or some more unit tests, it’s hard to say.
 I can say for sure that we did do lots of testing in this area before shipping the bug to production but I suppose because it’s a bug that only happens on the first mutation and fixes itself if you do subsequent changes that might help to explain why it was missed.
-I'ts possible that some end to end test automation of this functionality might have caught this, as it seems likely that a human tester would go for the more complex scenario over a more basic test, e.g. a single mutation which might be present in an automated test.
+It's possible that some end to end test automation of this functionality might have caught this, as it seems likely that a human tester would go for the more complex scenario over a more basic test, e.g. a single mutation which might be present in an automated test.

 Variable names can lie, the name of the variable also had the word `existing` in it in the other codebase too making it seem like this variable reference was representative of the original unmodified state, but due to the mutations it was not.
 I suppose it's a learning that you cannot always trust that a variable is what is says it is.